-When you select Customize Map from the Map Page options, a page is displayed with two file tabs, 'General Settings' and 'Points' (top left picture).
+When you select Customize Map from the Map Page options, a page is displayed with three file tabs, 'General Settings', 'Points', and 'Vehicle' (picture at left).

 'General Settings' File Tab

 The General Settings File Tab includes a map window to the side.
 It allows you to monitor the vehicle's motion and view the effect of changes you have made immediately after they have been made.
 You may even zoom IN and OUT on this map window.